Get Your Employment Arbitration Case Packet — File in Paxton Without a Lawyer

 Choosing an Arbiter in Paxton

 Selecting the right arbitrator is vital for fair resolution.
 In Paxton, local arbitrators or organizations specializing in employment law are available.
-Considerations include experience with Illinois employment law, reputation for fairness, and familiarity with community dynamics.
+Considerations include experience with Illinois employment law, reputation for fairness, and familiarity at a local employer.

 Many local law firms and arbitration organizations maintain panels of qualified arbitrators.
 When drafting arbitration agreements, it’s advisable to specify criteria and procedures for selecting an arbitrator, including appointment methods and qualifications.